michalbrys/Using-Google-Analytics-with-R/chapter10/online_trainings.md

-To learn more details about R I recommend to check Coursera MOOC:
+To learn more about R I recommend to check out Coursera MOOC:
 [R Programming by
 Johns Hopkins University](https://www.coursera.org/learn/r-programming)